Pregnancy Loss & Infertility Counseling

 The counseling process is designed to help you understand your anxiety and empower you to live your best life, free of the things that hold you back.
 Together, with your therapist, you will learn how to address things that hold you back, learn coping skills to do at home, and ways to reduce the physical symptoms of depression.

 The first session will be approximately 60 minutes.
-There will be paperwork to complete and questions the therapist will ask to get to know you, your history and present situation.
+There will be paperwork to complete and questions the therapist will ask to get to know you, your history, and your present situation.
 The second session is our unique formula for goal-setting.
-In this session you will connect the desires of your goals with your heart and deeper desires in this life.
+In this session, you will connect the desires of your goals with your heart and deeper desires in this life.
 The remainder of the sessions will then be working on skills to tackle your anxiety and any obstacles in the way of you living your best life.
 In order to see lasting results, a commitment to at least 8 weekly sessions is best.
 We are flexible and can work with different situations.
 However, to make an impact, it is important to recognize that change of any kind, requires attention and time.
-After your 8 sessions, you can work with your therapist to determine next steps (reducing therapy to biweekly/monthly or terminating).
+After your 8 sessions, you can work with your therapist to determine the next steps (reducing therapy to biweekly/monthly or terminating).

 How much does therapy cost?